alexmjn/alexmjn.github.io/_posts/2020-02-07-Clearing-Crime copy.md

 ## Goals

-This project applied predictive machine learning models to a real-world data set representing an important problem.
+The goal of this project was to apply predictive modeling to a real-world problem; in this case, predicting whether or not a given crime would be cleared by police.

 ## Summary

-I used data from The Trace on 747,000 criminal incidents to investigate what factors were associated with whether or not a crime got cleared.
+I used data from The Trace on 747,000 criminal incidents to investigate what factors were associated clearance rate.
+I cleaned the messy data set, explored its characteristics, and used that information to guide modeling decisions including feature selection and feature engineering.
+Finally, I tested a variety of predictive modeling techniques to maximize accuracy in predicting whether a crime would be cleared.

 ## Analysis